pranav656/SystemDesignNotes/HighLevel/CommonDesignQuestions.md

 average, where k is the number of keys, and n is the number of slots.
 In contrast, in most traditional hash tables, a change in the number of array slots causes nearly all keys to be remapped.

+# Design a key-value store
+Key-value stores are non relational databases where the key is unique and the values associated with the key is accessed through the key.
+A single server key-value store is easy to design, we could put them in a hash table.
+Two optimizations can be done: data compression and storing only frequently used keys in memory and rest on disk.
+A distributed key-store is also possible but you need to keep in mind the CAP theorem when designing one.
+C : Consistency A : Availability P : Partition Tolerance It is impossible for any distributed system to provide all three.
+One of it has to be sacrified according to the CAP theorem.